Turodoras/Unix_commands/README.md

-# Projects WIP
+# Unix commands

-This repo contains every projects I'm working on before I release them on their own public repo.
+This repo contains my own versions of some Unix commands.